Selena Gomez 'Loved' Her Met Gala Dress But Wanted to 'Clap Back at People' Who Criticized Her Tan

 After Selena Gomez posted a cryptic Instagram video showing herself running away from her Met Gala photos, many began to speculate she wasn’t happy with her appearance on Monday’s red carpet.
-But an insider tells PEOPLE that the 25-year-old singer shared the clip as a message to her Internet haters.
+But an insider tells PEOPLE that the 25-year-old singer shared the clip as a message to her internet haters.

 “In person, she honestly felt great but not everything looks the same as it does in person,” the source says.
 “She was just clapping back at people who were commenting on her tan and hair and wanted to make a joke about it.”